JuliaLang/julia/doc/manual/methods.rst

 The first method applies whenever both arguments are of the same concrete type, regardless of what type that is, while the second method acts as a catch-all, covering all other cases.
-Thus, overall, this defines a boolean function that checks whether its two arguments are of the same type:
+Thus, overall, this defines a Boolean function that checks whether its two arguments are of the same type:

 .. doctest::